-The course is designed to provide new or potential beekeepers (including those considering other hive types) with the necessary knowledge, confidence and practical skills to successfully manage their beehive.
+The course is designed to provide new or potential beekeepers (including those considering Flow Hives) with the necessary knowledge, confidence and practical skills to successfully manage their beehive.
 You gain confidence from having hands on experience and you will know the legal responsibilities required of a bee keeper before starting your first hive.

 A Beginners’s Beekeeping Course is highly recommended before you start in bees.
 This course provides participants with the information they need to start beekeeping with confidence.
 It is specifically aiming at small scale hobby beekeeping and covers topics specific to urban bee keepers.
 No prior bee keeping knowledge or experience is required.
 Attending this course allows you to 5% discount at selected retailers and you will be able to obtain a bee swarm from the club.

-NSBKA has 5 Langstroth hives in the main apiary, a Top Bar hive, a Warre hive and Flow®Hive in our teaching apiary.
+NSBKA has multiple Langstroth hives in the main apiary, a Warre hive and Flow®Hive in our teaching apiary.
 Depending on the weather we will open one or more of these hives and you will see them operating.
 In poor weather we may not be able to open and inspect a hive.
 If this occurs you will be given the opportunity to postpone this activity to another suitable day.